Public speaking mistakes to avoid

 Most common public speaking mistakes you need to avoid at all costs

 It’s no secret that public speaking can be a daunting task, especially for those with glossophobia or a fear of public speaking.
-All those eyes focus on you as you present over a webinar platform or in a lecture hall.
-It’s nerve-wracking.

 To get through the presentation, many people adopt bad public speaking habits that actually harm your presentation and make your overall message unclear and poorly received by your target audience.